The Registration Process

 Once an application for registration is received by NSOA, The Registrar will either:

 The registration application process can take as little as five to seven business days once an applicant has submitted all supporting documentation.
-However, a referral to the Registration Committee could typically lengthen the process.
+However, missing documentation can further lengthen the process.

-An application for registration will be referred to the Registration Committee if there are concerns as to whether the applicant has satisfied the requirements for registration or if there may be a reason to impose terms, conditions or limitations on the certificate of registration.
-Examples of applicants who are referred to the Registration Committee are:
+An application for registration will be referred to the Membership Registrar.
+If there are concerns as to whether the applicant has satisfied the requirements for registration or if there may be a reason to impose terms, conditions or limitations on the certificate of registration the Registrar will bring this to attention in the phone interview.
+Examples of applicants who require more investigation are:

 - First-time applicants where there is a question that they have satisfied the requirements for registration;